ess-dmsc/nexus-constructor/README.md

 Run the python script `nexus-constructor.py` located in the root of the repository.

+A guide for getting started with the nexus-constructor can be found [here](GETTING_STARTED.md)

 ## Developer Documentation

 See the [Wiki](https://github.com/ess-dmsc/nexus-constructor/wiki/Developer-Notes) for developer documentation.